 M– Measurable.
 Make sure your goal is trackable.
 Decide how you are going to track your progress and reevaluate when necessary.

 A – Achievable.
 Work towards a goal that is challenging but possible.
-Make sure to consider your deadline when considering whether your goal is achievable.
+Make sure to consider your deadline when considering whether your goal is attainable.

 R – Relevant and Resonant.
 Make sure your goal is relevant to your values and any larger objective you have in mind.
 Make sure it resonates and excites you!